Skip to content

 Concerns and Development Areas

-The biggest question is how much on-ball upside there really is.
-Mullins can score, but he is not currently projecting as a lead initiator or high-end pick-and-roll creator.
-If teams are looking for a wing who can eventually bend defenses as a primary option, they will want to see more self-creation and playmaking growth.
+The biggest question is how much on-ball creation he really has.
+Mullins can score, but he is not currently projecting as a primary creator.

 2026 NCAA Tournament